 When I was a teacher, our lunch situation was, I think, rather unique.
 The children ate in the rooms, and the classroom teacher was the one in charge.
 I don’t think many teachers actually spend lunchtimes with their students; so many are in lunchrooms or have lunch aides of some sort.

 It was actually quite a treat to

 (a) see my kids interact with each other more spontaneously,

-(b) observe what kind of food and how much they ate, and
+(b) observe what kind of foods for lunch they brought and how much they ate, and

 (c) get a chance to read books to them and/or chat with them while they ate.